illuminatech/data-provider/README.md

 This goal can be easily achieved using `Illuminatech\DataProvider\DedicatedDataProvider` as a base class.
 It predefines a set of methods named `define*`, like `defineConfig()`, `defineFilters()` and so on, which you can override, creating a structured custom class.
 Also note, that unlike other methods, `__construct()` is exempt from the usual signature compatibility rules when being extended.
-Thus you can its signature in your class as you like, defining your own dependencies.
+Thus, you can specify its signature in your class as you like, defining your own dependencies.
 For example:

 ```php